 Users will need to download the Trezor Manager from the Google Play Store, which enables them to manage the wallet from their mobile phones.
 The mobile app can be used in sending cryptocurrencies, generating addresses, and viewing the details of a user account.

-At the official price of 149 EUR, it is an excellent cryptocurrency hardware wallet.
+At the official price of US$219 (NOW ONLY $186 UNTIL 21 MAY!), it is an excellent cryptocurrency hardware wallet.

 However, some people may consider the price too high despite its functions and high-security level.
 It is quite an investment if you are new to cryptocurrencies or only trade cryptocurrencies casually.

 The touch screen, its support of over a thousand cryptocurrencies, and its high-security features are some of the reasons that could convince people to purchase this crypto hardware wallet.

 Deciding whether or not to purchase the Trezor Model T over other available cryptocurrency hardware wallets has a lot to do with what features you are looking for.

 The wallet supports over a thousand cryptocurrencies.
 Thus, virtually half of the cryptos available in the market can be stored on the device.